-A prescription is required to have the date it is written, name and address of the prescriber (and if delegated that person's name), the drug's name, strength, formulation and quantity, whether there are any refills authorized, name of the patient and the prescriber's signature.
+A prescription is required to have the date of issue, name and address of the prescriber (and if delegated that person's name), directions for use, the drug's name, strength, and quantity, whether there are any refills authorized, name and address of the patient (unless omission is required by statute) and the prescriber's signature.
 A standing order is required to have all the same elements as a prescription with the exception of prescriber's signature and indicate that it is pursuant to a standing order.
 A pharmacist may dispense pursuant to an electronic prescription, if the prescription is sent to the patient's choice of pharmacy, contains the elements of a prescription and may be signed with the prescriber's electronic signature.
 Verbal prescriptions may be received and reduced to writing on paper or in a computer system.
 Any alterations to a prescription which changes the prescriber's original intent must be documented including the pharmacist who made the alteration and the prescriber who authorized the change.

 A drug utilization review must be completed prior to dispensing a prescription drug.
-It includes checking the prescription for the following: known allergies, rational therapy, contraindications, reasonable dose, duration of use and route of administration, reasonable directions for use, potential or actual adverse drug reactions, drug interactions with food, beverages, other drugs or medical conditions, therapeutic duplication, reasonable utilization and optimum therapeutic outcomes and potential for abuse or misuse.
-If there is a concern with any of these items, the pharmacist will take steps to resolve the matter.
+It includes checking the prescription for the following: known allergies, rational therapy, contraindications, reasonable dose, duration of use and route of administration, reasonable directions for use, potential or actual adverse drug reactions, drug interactions with food, beverages, other drugs or medical conditions, therapeutic duplication, reasonable utilization and optimum therapeutic outcomes and potential abuse or misuse.
+If there is a concern with any of these items, the pharmacist will take steps to mitigate or resolve the matter.

 A prescription can be transferred either orally between two pharmacists or between two pharmacies by fax machine or electronically.
 New or refill prescriptions for non-controlled substances can be transferred by indicating the prescription is void at the original pharmacy and indicating the prescription is a transfer at the receiving pharmacy.
-Unless a real time shared computer is used between the pharmacies, the receiving pharmacy will record the name and address of the patient, name and address of the prescribing practitioner, name, strength, form and quantity of the drug product or device, date of the original prescription, the original prescription order number, original number of refills authorized, dates of previous dispensing, number of valid refills or quantity remaining, original pharmacy name and address and the names of the transferring and receiving pharmacists.
-Refill prescriptions for controlled substances can be transferred by the same procedures as a non-controlled with the addition of recording the drug enforcement administration (DEA) registration numbers of the originating pharmacy and prescriber.
+Unless a real time shared computer is used between the pharmacies, for non-controlled substances the receiving pharmacy will record the name and address of the patient, name and address of the prescribing practitioner, name, strength, form and quantity of the drug product or device, date of issue of the original prescription, the original prescription order number, original number of refills authorized, dates of last fills, number of valid refills or quantity remaining, original pharmacy name and address and the names of the transferring and receiving pharmacists.
+Refill prescriptions for controlled substances can be transferred by communication directly between 2 licensed pharmacists utilizing the same procedures as a non-controlled with the addition of recording the drug enforcement administration (DEA) registration numbers of the originating pharmacy and prescriber, and dates and locations of previous fills.

 All prescription drugs and devices shall have a label.
-The label will identify the patient, symptom or purpose (if indicated on prescription), name and strength of drug, date the drug should not be used after, the name, address and telephone number of the pharmacy, prescriber name, date prescription filled, prescription number, quantity, number of refills or quantity remaining, and written or graphic product descriptions.
-A label may include the symptom or purpose if requested by the patient, both generic and brand names unless the prescriber requests the brand name be omitted, and any other cautions or provisions.
+The label will identify the patient, symptom or purpose (if indicated on prescription), name and strength of drug, date the drug should not be used after, the name, address and telephone number of the pharmacy, prescriber name, date prescription filled, prescription number, quantity, and number of refills or quantity remaining, and directions for use.
+A label may include the symptom or purpose if requested by the patient, both generic and brand names unless the prescriber requests the brand name be omitted, written or graphic product descriptions and any other cautions or provisions.
 A label is not required on complimentary drug or device samples dispensed in original packaging by a prescriber.